-When you work from home, you lose that, you can roll out of bed and get to work without even brushing your hair or getting dressed and while that is a nice little fantasy it’s hard to get into work mode without some kind of routine to kick your brain into gear.
+When you work from home, you lose that.
+You can roll out of bed and get to work without even brushing your hair or getting dressed.
+While that is a nice little fantasy it’s hard to get into work mode without some kind of routine to kick your brain into gear.

 Honestly, before I had my little morning routine it was a struggle to get myself into work mode without procrastinating away at least half of it.

-Whether it’s a simple schedule that just says which hours of the day you’re going to be working, or a more in depth task list of what you’re going to be tackling each day, having some kind of schedule will help you stay on track.
+Whether it’s a simple schedule that just says which hours of the day you’re going to be working.
+A more in depth task list of what you’re going to be tackling each day.
+Having some kind of schedule will help you stay on track.

-If you don’t take breaks, your whole day can start to turn into a break, or you could end up burning out from working too much.
+If you don’t take breaks, your whole day can start to turn into a break.
+You could end up burning out from working too much.
 I know this one should probably be in with the scheduling but it’s so important that I wanted to give it it’s own fancy little header.

-Breaks will help you focus on your work when you should be, and when you do have breaks you’ll be more likely to stick to reasonable time periods for your break time fun.
+Breaks will help you focus on your work when you should be.
+When you do have breaks you’ll be more likely to stick to reasonable time periods for your break time fun.

-If you work on a computer then it can be tempting to get sucked into social media or youtube (they’re my two biggest enemies when I’m trying to get shit done).
-Ban them during work time, break time sure, refresh instagram 752 million times if you like, but when you’re trying to get through your workload keep them turned off.
+If you work on a computer then it can be tempting to get sucked into social media or YouTube.
+Ban them during work time.
+Break time? sure.
+Refresh Instagram 752 million times if you want.
+But, when you’re trying to get through your workload keep them turned off.

-I know if you’re a blogger/youtuber/social media-er it’s extra tricky because part of your job involves social media so you can’t just not go on there, you need to go on there.
-Trust me, I know guys, when I’m working on my blog, instead of totally banning myself from using social media, I give myself some limits to using them.
+If you’re a blogger/youtuber/social media manager it’s extra tricky because part of your job involves social media so you can’t just not go on there.
+You need to go on there.
+Trust me, I know guys, when I’m working on my blog, instead of totally banning myself from using social media.
+I give myself some limits to using them.

-Simple ones that aren’t set in stone, like times to check in if I’ve posted about a new piece of content (usually 30 minutes after posting, then at hourly intervals until the post isn’t getting any more engagement), and time limits on how long to spend engaging with my audience (usually around 10 minutes depending on the situation).
-Like I say, it’s not set in stone, if I think spending more time engaging is a valuable use of time then obviously go for it.
+Simple ones that aren’t set in stone.
+Like times to check in if I’ve posted about a new piece of content.
+Time limits on how long to spend engaging with my audience (usually around 10 minutes depending on the situation).
+Like I say, it’s not set in stone.
+If I think spending more time engaging is a valuable use of time then obviously go for it.